 That’s why part of my continuing education included READY! trauma, grief & loss sensitivity certification and Sowing Post-Capitalist Seeds, a course that looks at the indoctrination from capitalism and colonialism (chronicologically in that order).

-With Sowing Post Capitalist Seeds, I learned from Anuradha Kowtha (educator and business liberation strategist) and Moriah Helms the origins of capitalism, the possibilities for other systems and how we can start changing the systems one ‘seed’ at a time.
+With Sowing Post Capitalist Seeds, I learned from Anuradha Kowtha (educator and business liberation strategist of Kowtha Constellation) and Moriah Helms the origins of capitalism, the possibilities for other systems and how we can start changing the systems one ‘seed’ at a time.

 Where I'm at Now